Read This Before Giving Your Boston Terrier Peanut Butter!

 How much xylitol can harm my Boston Terrier?

-It can take a small amount, as little as 0.1 grams of xylitol per kilogram of body weight for a dog to be affected, so a 10-25 pound (4.5kg to 11kg) Boston Terrier will get sick with just eating 0.4 to 1.1 grams of xylitol (source).
+It can take a small amount, as little as 0.1 grams of xylitol per kilogram of body weight for a dog to be affected, so a 10-25 pound (4.5kg to 11kg) Boston Terrier will get sick with just eating 0.4 to 1.1 grams of xylitol (sourceOpens in a new tab.).

 This is as little as half a tablespoon to 2 tablespoons of peanut butter that contain xylitol.